wp-plugins/sharexy/readme.txt

 *You can always turn off the ads broadcasting and use only social sharing features.*

-It’s all in your hands and it’s up to you whether you want to earn money advertising with the help of our new widget or to just use social sharing features.
+It's all in your hands and it's up to you whether you want to earn money advertising with the help of our new widget or to just use social sharing features.

-*Learn more in [“How it works”](http://sharexy.com/how_it_work) section at [Sharexy.com](http://sharexy.com)*
+*Learn more in ["How it works"](http://sharexy.com/how_it_work) section at [Sharexy.com](http://sharexy.com)*

 ***Design and easy setup***

-The best designers from all over the world have already taken care of you to create awesome and very cool styles, one of which is exactly what you’ve been looking for.
+The best designers from all over the world have already taken care of you to create awesome and very cool styles, one of which is exactly what you've been looking for.

-You don’t have to go on surfing blogs and forums looking for the right design of sharing buttons having to constantly edit the code and sort out the documentation.
+You don't have to go on surfing blogs and forums looking for the right design of sharing buttons having to constantly edit the code and sort out the documentation.

 Just a few seconds and a few clicks, and it's all set to your taste!